Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Results and Discussion

 The intensity distribution below 12 meV is mainly attributed to the single-magnon excitations.
 Strong scattering in this energy range has clear structures in the 2D reciprocal lattice space.
-The structures are circular, X-like, and six-pointed star patterns centered at the $\Gamma'$ points for $7\leq\hbar\omega\leq8$ meV, $9\leq\hbar\omega\leq10$ meV, and $11\leq\hbar\omega\leq12$ meV, respectively.
+The structures are circular, X-like, and six-pointed star patterns centered at the $\Gamma'$ points for $7\,{\leq}\,\hbar\omega\,{\leq}\,8$ meV, $9\,{\leq}\,\hbar\omega\,{\leq}\,10$ meV, and $11\,{\leq}\,\hbar\omega\,{\leq}\,12$ meV, respectively.
+These intensity maps appear to be consistent with those calculated by spin wave theory for a large spin KLHAF with the DM interaction~\cite{Chernyshev3}.
 In the energy range of the excitation continuum above 14 meV, the scattering intensity does not exhibit a marked structure in the BZs centered at the $\Gamma'$ points.
 This almost structureless high-energy excitation in Cs$_2$Cu$_3$SnF$_{12}$ is similar to that observed in herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$~\cite{Han,Han3}.